kachristensen/Current-Dnd-Campaigns/Session Notes/15 - The Veridian Scales I (7-27-25).md

 		- Valindra says the VS always kept tabs on the DBs.
 - Lewis can make scale mail armor, will have some kind of immunity or resistance.
 Can also enhance Valindra's weapon.
 	- Valindra's glaive now does an extra 1d4 of poison damage per hit.
+- Text RP
+	- Valindra revealed she's been stalking Ria for 7 years to protect her